elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/02-adding-dependencies.markdown

 ## Adding Dependencies

 Let's add a dependency.
-We'll use a thing called [cowboy](https://github.com/ninenines/cowboy), an HTTP server for erlang/elixir and one called [plug](https://github.com/elixir-lang/plug), a specification tool and connection adapter for web servers.
+We'll use a package called [cowboy](https://github.com/ninenines/cowboy), an HTTP server for erlang/elixir and one called [plug](https://github.com/elixir-lang/plug), a specification tool and connection adapter for web servers.

 Let's open up our Mixfile an add our dependenices.
 But first let's look up the latest version for each dependency